piecss/piecss/README.md

 gem install scss_lint
 ```

-Refer to [https://github.com/brigade/scss-lint#usage](https://github.com/brigade/scss-lint#usage) for more info on how to use.
+For more information on Scss Lint and how to use it, refer to [https://github.com/brigade/scss-lint](https://github.com/brigade/scss-lint#usage).

 ## Unit Tests